Quantum tricritical point emerging in the spin-boson model with two dissipative spins in staggered biases: Results and discussions

-{\ The 1st-order and 2nd-order QPTs can be also directly discerned by its first- and second-order derivative of the ground-state energy with respect to the coupling parameter }$\alpha $.
-The results for the same parameters as in the upper panel of Figs. \ref{QPT_s03} and \ref{QPT_s07} are presented in {the lower panels of the same figures.
-At the two smaller bias fields (lower left), the 1st-order derivatives of the energy are continuous around the transitions, while at the two larger bias fields (lower right), they are discontinuous at the critical points.
-The 2nd-order derivatives of the energy are discontinuous and diverge at the critical points for the smaller and larger $\epsilon's$, respectively.
-The observation is in accord with the nature of the 2nd- and 1st-order phase transitions, justifying the existence of QuTP in the phase diagram based on the order parameter. }
+The 1st-order and 2nd-order QPTs can also be directly discerned by the first- and second-order derivatives of the ground-state energy with respect to the coupling parameter $\alpha $.
+The results at the same model parameters are presented in {the lower panels of Figs. \ref{QPT_s03} and \ref {QPT_s07}.
+At the two smaller staggered bias (lower left), the 1st-order derivatives of the energy are continuous around the transitions, while at the two larger staggered biases (lower right), they are discontinuous at the critical points, whereas the 2nd-order derivatives of energy are discontinuous for smaller $\epsilon$ and diverge for the larger $\epsilon$ at the phase transition points for each bath exponent $s$, respectively.
+The observations based on the ground-state energy are obviously in accord with the original criterion of the 2nd- and 1st-order phase transitions, justifying again the existence of QuTP in the phase diagram based on the order parameter and the entropy.}